The WA Police can arrest you with, or without a warrant. Most arrests by the WA Police are made without a warrant.

 - Assistance from an interpreter or qualified person to be able to understand or communicate well enough.

-- Be given a reasonable chance to contact a lawyer;
+- Be given a reasonable chance to contact a criminal defence lawyer Perth;

 - Be informed of what offence you have been arrested for, and any other offences the police suspect you have committed;